simsapa/tipitaka-xml-parser/README.md

 A cli tool which attempts to parse [tipitaka-xml](https://github.com/VipassanaTech/tipitaka-xml) `romn/` xml files into suttas in an sqlite database.

-⚠️ **Warning** ⚠️ **Work-In-Progress.** The parser produces some okay results for some nikāyas, but it still can't handle many cases due to the irregular structure of the xml files.
+⚠️ **Warning** ⚠️ **Work-In-Progress.** The parser produces some okay results for some nikāyas (tested with the xml in [tests/data/](tests/data/)), but it still can't handle many cases due to the irregular structure of the xml files.

 There is still room for improving the parser results with with more code to handle various cases.